cmchase/team-reports-mcp-server/WEEKLY_REPORTS_QUICKSTART.md

 1. ✅ Generate your first report
 2. ✅ Review the output in `Reports/` directory
 3. ✅ Customize config files for your team
-4. ✅ Experiment with AI summary prompts
+4. ✅ Ask Cursor for executive summaries
 5. ✅ Integrate into your weekly team process

 ## Getting Help